 Tip: Get inspired by these blog travel logos and try creating your own with Wix’s free logo maker tool.

-05. Prepare your footage
+05. Prepare your media

 It’s easier to describe a must-see hot spot with images than simply words.
 In fact, articles with images get 94% more views as opposed to those with none.
 A good camera can help ensure your images are high-quality and properly-sized to look their best.
 It might be worth investing in a DSLR, drone, tripod, or other equipment to help elevate your visuals.
 You can also utilize stock images until you capture new content on your next trip.